newchuyalong/libgdx-learning/Bullet-physics.md

 ```java
 btCollisionShape shape = Bullet.obtainStaticNodeShape(model.nodes);
 ```
 In this case the collision shape will share the same data (vertices) as the model.
+This will include [node transformation](https://github.com/libgdx/libgdx/wiki/Models#node-transformation) by using a `btCompoundShape` if needed, but will not include any scaling applied to nodes.

 ## <a id="Contact_Callbacks"></a>Contact Callbacks ##
 Contact callbacks allow you to be notified when a contact/collision on two objects occur ([more info and a performance related warning](http://bulletphysics.org/mediawiki-1.5.8/index.php/Collision_Callbacks_and_Triggers#Contact_Callbacks)).